Below are Switzerland's most precious sites that bear the sought-after UNESCO emblem, a symbol of their universal, outstanding value.

 2. Swiss Tectonic Arena Sardona: Over millions of years the continental collision between Africa and Europe created a pile-up of peaks.
 Nowadays the region offers dramatic insights into how mountains are formed.

-4. Rhaetian Railway Albula/Bernina: The spectacular 122 km stretch between Thusis and Tirano is a masterpiece of engineering from the early days of rail travel.
+4. Rhaetian Railway in the Albula/ Bernina Landscapes: The spectacular 122 km stretch between Thusis and Tirano is a masterpiece of engineering from the early days of rail travel.

 5. Three Castles of Bellinzona: The three castles of Bellinzona – Castelgrande, Montebello and Sasso Corbaro – are among the most significant examples of medieval defensive architecture.

 Castle Sasso Corbaro, one of the three magnificent Bellinzona castles